Genetalks/gtz/README.md

 	best compress level, compression algorithm is also the same, here is for later expansion

-	@ decompress : do not use
+	@ decompress : when the gtz in FASTQ format is decompressed to fastq.gz, the compression level of gz can be changed by -l/--level, ranging from 0-9, and default level is 4

 -r <string>,  --rbin-path <string>
 	@ compress : do not use